datalad/datalad/docs/source/design/user_messaging.rst

 records from a sub-process, these should be inspected individually in order to identify result values that could require re-annotation or status re-classification.

+For user messaging purposes, result records can also be enriched with additional human-readable information on the nature of the result, via the ``message`` key, and human-readable hints to the user, via the ``hints`` key.
+Both of these are rendered via the `UI Module`_.

 Exception handling
 ------------------